christoph-fricke/openapi-msw/README.md

 MSW handlers can be very flexible with the ability to define wildcards (\*) in a path.
-This can be very useful for catch-all handlers but clashes with your OpenApi spec, since it probably is not an endpoint of your API.
-To define handlers that are unknown to your OpenApi spec, you can access the original `http` object through `http.untyped`.
+This can be very useful for catch-all handlers but clashes with your OpenAPI spec, since it probably is not an endpoint of your API.
+To define handlers that are unknown to your OpenAPI spec, you can access the original `http` object through `http.untyped`.

 ```typescript